Animal Law LLM Program Costs & Scholarships

-Tuition for the Animal Law LLM Program is determined by the Law School.
-For the 2021-22 academic year, tuition costs have been set at $1,915 per credit.
-At 26 credits to complete the degree, the total cost of tuition comes to $49,790.
+Tuition for the Animal Law LLM program is determined by the Law School.
+For the 2023-24 academic year, tuition costs have been set at $2,079 per credit, with the degree requiring 26 credits to complete.
 Additional registration and fee information can be found on the Law School’s Tuition and Fees page.
 Lewis & Clark also requires students to carry health insurance, which may be obtained through Lewis & Clark’s Student Health Insurance plan, which does not include dental or vision coverage.

 International applicants should also consult our Frequently Asked Questions page to review personal financial ability requirements to study in the U.S. under an F-1 student visa.

 CALS is proud to be able to offer full and partial scholarships for well-qualified U.S and international applicants.
 All applicants who apply by the application deadline and permit their materials to be shared with donors and prospective donors are automatically considered for every scholarship whose criteria they meet.
 Certain scholarships also come with Lewis & Clark’s Student Health Insurance plan, which does not include dental or vision coverage.
 Certain scholarships may also include campus housing and a meal stipend.

 Brooks Institute for Animal Rights Law & Policy LLM Fellowships:

 Together, the Brooks Institute for Animal Rights Law & Policy and CALS are excited to offer up to three LLM Fellowships for the 2024-25 academic year.
 Brooks Fellowships are designed for exceptional LLM candidates seeking to engage in for-credit fellowship work while earning the world’s first Animal Law LLM as a full-time student in Portland, Oregon.
 Fellows receive a full-tuition scholarship and generous living stipend.